RECOMMENDED: Find the best hotels in Soho

 A small, unshowy restaurant that’s made a name for itself with a short but perfectly formed menu and an easy-going conviviality.
 Dishes are seasonal and it’s good value for money.
 Tables are closely packed and in the evening it can get noisy, but otherwise it’s hard to fault the place.
 Adept, friendly staff are a further plus.
 If you can’t handle the no-booking policy at dinner, bookings are accepted for lunch.

-Alan Yau's Turkish pizza place is on two levels.
-Sit on the ground floor if you want pizza action, as the chefs lunge in and out of the the huge pizza oven with their wooden peels; head for the first floor if you’d like more space. near Piccadilly Circus.
-The excellent pizza would not be out of place in Istanbul, but Babaji also covers many Turkish signature dishes.
-For anyone making a night of it, there’s even a list of good Turkish wines.
+Alan Yau’s Turkish pizza (aka ‘pide’) place is set over two levels.
+Sit on the ground floor if you want pizza action, with the chefs working the huge pizza oven with their wooden peels; head for the first floor if you’d like more space.
+The excellent pizzas wouldn’t be out of place in Istanbul, but Babaji also covers many Turkish signature dishes.
+For anyone making a night of it, there’s also a list of good Turkish wines.

 Though based on Taiwanese street food dishes, the kitchen pushes far beyond those boundaries.
 The restaurant’s name derives from gua bao: fluffy white steamed buns, in this case filled with braised pork, sprinkled with peanut powder.
 Other sorts of bao (bun) are more slider-like.
 Yet buns are only half the story.
 Xiao chi (small eats) are given equal prominence, and the drinks list (sakés, artisanal ciders, well-matched beers, chilled foam tea and hot oolong teas) is distinguished.

 The buzz is as important as the food at Jacob Kenedy and Victor Hugo’s enduringly popular restaurant.
-Dine at the bar and you’re in for a fun night, or afternoon – especially if you’re by the window.
-It’s the perfect perch from which to watch favourite actresses swan into the clamorous and less atmospheric rear dining room.
-The menu is a slightly confusing mix of small and large plates to share and, amid the noise, it can be unclear what you think you’ve ordered and at what point it might arrive.
-To drink, there’s an enticing selection of cocktails and an impressive all-Italian wine list.
+Dine at the bar and you’re in for a fun time – especially if you sit by the window, where you can watch celebs swan into the clamorous dining room.
+The menu is a (slightly confusing) jumble of small and large plates celebrating the best of artisan regional Italian cooking – all supported by an enticing selection of cocktails and an impressive all-Italian wine list.

 Find more amazing restaurants in London